Devskiller/devskiller-sample-devops-project/README.md

 The solution submitted by the candidate may be verified using automated tests.
 Simply define which tests should be treated as verification tests.

-To define verification tests, you need to set two configuration properties in `devskiller.json`:
+To define verification tests, you need to set configuration properties in `devskiller.json`:

-- `testNamePatterns` - an array of RegEx patterns which should match all the names of the verification tests.
+- `testNamePatterns` - an array of RegEx patterns that should match all the names of the verification tests.

-In our sample task all verifications tests are prefixed with string `Verification`.
-In this case the following patterns will be sufficient:
+In our sample task, all verifications tests are prefixed with string Verification In this case the following patterns will be sufficient:

 ```json